-When can I be covered for COVID related claims?
+When am I covered for COVID related claims?

-To be covered by your travel insurance, you’ll need to be travelling to a place that the FCDO have not advised against travel to.
+To be covered for COVID by your travel insurance policy, you’ll need to be travelling to a place that the FCDO have not advised against travel to.
 Your policy will only be valid if it’s safe for you to go.

 Cancellation cover before you go

-- Your travelling companion(s), people you live with, or people you’re staying with on holiday testing positive for COVID-19 within 14 days of travel. from a medically approved test.
+- Your travelling companion(s), people you live with, or people you’re staying with on holiday being diagnosed with COVID-19 within 14 days of travel

 - Repatriation to help you get back home

-- Additional accommodation and transport if deemed necessary by our medical officer
+- Additional accommodation and transport costs, if deemed necessary by our medical officer

-- Daily benefit if you’re ordered to self-isolate in your holiday accommodation if you have COVID-19
+- Daily benefit if you are ordered to self-isolate in your holiday accommodation if you have COVID-19

 - Not wanting to travel